trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 Running an online shop without funnels is like talking on the phone with a dodgy reception - you only hear every third word, so you can just hope nothing is lost in translation.
 Usually, that's not the case though - the lack of clear communication is frustrating to both parties.

-On the other hands, by setting up and fine-tuning your funnels, you can hold the hand of your customer from the very first step, and lead him the way you want, choosing your own way, method and pace.
+On the other hand, by setting up and fine-tuning your funnels, you can hold the hand of your customer from the very first step, and lead him the way you want, choosing your own way, method and pace.

 Funnels are arguably the single most effective way of taking your store to the next level.